Wildst/dnd/dm/Hybrid DnD/README.md

 **Hammer 21**\
 We leave the party just when they start a fight with the nimblewright in an ally not far from the old windmill.

+### Session 9: 19/01/2022
+After defeating the nimblewright, they gather the promised reward, get some warm clothes and other necessities and do some things their guilds asked for.
+They look in the dock ward, and spend the night in the City of the Dead.

+**Hammer 22**\
+They sleep, look in the dock ward, and spend the night in the City of the Dead.

+**Hammer 23**\
+They sleep, look in the dock ward, and FIND Harko in an alley in the Dock Ward.

 # Factions
 | Name | Renown (Title) | Current Mission |